polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

     -   Networking, security, development, DevOps and application owners

+-   Fabrikam teams:

+    -   Security, development, DevOps and application owners

 -   FT Teams

     -   Azure Stack, networking

 ## Preferred solution

-After being engaged by Contoso and gathering the requirements from the client, FT has put forward a design which embraces the Azure platform, DevOps for development and deployment, and the data sovereignty issues discovered by Contoso (no customer data in the public cloud).
+After being engaged by Contoso and gathering the requirements from the client, FT has put forward a design which embraces the Azure platform and DevOps for development and deployment, as well as addresses multi-tenant identity and data sovereignty requirements discovered by Contoso (no customer data in the public cloud).
 The solution consists of using Azure public cloud in the South-Central Region and Azure Stack running in a FT Dallas datacenter.

 ![Both Traffic manager and VPN connect Azure Public (South Central) with the Azure Stock FusionTomo Dallas Datacenter, which in turn connects via VPN to On-Premises.](images/Whiteboarddesignsessiontrainerguide-AzureStackimages/media/image4.png)